ssciolla/mrdc_mbgna_arcgis_analysis/README.md

 ## Purpose

 This repository contains a Python script designed to convert the table and relationship JSON data about an ArcGIS database (fetched using a REST API) into a MySQL script with CREATE statements for the tables and layers.
-By using software such as [MySQL Workbench](https://www.mysql.com/products/workbench/), this script can be used to simply create an enhanced entity-relationship diagram.
+The JSON data contains extended information about tables, fields, and relationships.
+Using these details, the script produces a series of CREATE TABLE statements, ordered so that the tables with no foreign keys would be created first, followed by the tables with foreign keys to those, and so on.
+By using software such as [MySQL Workbench](https://www.mysql.com/products/workbench/), this script can be used to quickly create an enhanced entity-relationship diagram.

 ## Use